How To Deal With High Maintenance Friends: Tips And Tricks

 Managing The Drama Of High-Maintenance Friendships

-One way to manage these relationships is by setting clear emotional boundaries and communicating them in a calm and respectful manner.
-It’s also helpful to recognize when we need to take a step back from these types of friendships and prioritize self-care.
+One way to manage these relationships is by setting clear emotional boundaries and communicating them calmly and respectfully.
+It’s also helpful to recognize when to step back from these friendships and prioritize self-care.

-Seeking support from one friend or family member who understands the situation can be beneficial as well as seeking professional help from a psychotherapist like Mary Jo Rapini if there are underlying abandonment issues involved.
+Seeking support from one friend or family member who understands the situation can be beneficial, as well as seeking professional help from a psychotherapist like Mary Jo Rapini if underlying abandonment issues are involved.

-Energy management is also key in dealing with high-maintenance people – make sure you’re taking breaks, practising mindfulness techniques, and engaging in activities that bring you joy outside of the friendship.
+Energy management is also key in dealing with high-maintenance people – make sure you’re taking breaks, practicing mindfulness techniques, and engaging in activities that bring you joy outside of the friendship.

 Practice energy management by being mindful of how much time and energy you’re investing in the friendship, and make sure to take breaks and recharge when needed.